-A maximum of two TMAs may be submitted for assessment per module, excluding a re-sit (see 6.5).
+A maximum of two TMAs may be submitted for assessment per module.

 If you submit more than one TMA, the mark for the best TMA will count when calculating the overall mark for the module.

 TMAs must be submitted according to the dates and guidelines provided in the Programme handbook, with at least one TMA being submitted by the Compulsory deadline, in order for a student to be eligible for examination entry.
 However, the TMA and written examination do not have to be attempted in the same year, as students can apply to defer the examination.